Network analysis to elucidate natural system dynamics, diversity and performance

-Deadline for abstract submission for poster presentation and conference registration: 25 March 2019.
+Extended deadline for abstract submission for poster presentation and conference registration: April 1st, 2019.
 A few abstracts will be selected for oral presentations.

 1. Gartner, Z. J., Prescher, J. A. & Lavis, L. D. Unraveling cell-to-cell signaling networks with chemical biology.
 Nat.
 Chem.
 Biol.
 13, 564 (2017).